 - What to do when Disk Utility reports invalid volume directory file count?

 But as it was pointed out before, reformatting will clean the external hard drive and erase your data on this drive.
-If you don't have any backup and don't want to lose the data, you are advised to recover data from the corrupted external hard drive with iBoysoft Mac Data Recovery.
+If you don't have any backup and don't want to lose the data, you are advised to recover files from the corrupted external hard drive with iBoysoft Mac Data Recovery.

 - 1. Download and install iBoysoft Mac Data Recovery on Mac.

 - When external hard drive is not showing up normally on Mac due to disk corruption, the data on the drive becomes a great concern.
 To recover and access your files on the unrecognized external hard drive, iBoysoft Mac Data Recovery is a handy tool to help.

 - 2. Scan for lost data on the external hard drive.

 - After launching this program, check if you can see the unrecognizable/corrupted external hard drive is listed in the main interface.
 If you can see it, click on Scan to search for your files on this external hard drive.
 If not, you need to send it to data recovery lab.